 Area of work What is the need?
-How do we solve it Urgency Relevance What happens if we do nothing
+How do we solve it What is the cost Urgency Relevance What happens if we do nothing

 Other techniques that you can use to build on this is to look at the donor and the beneficiary and build profiles of them.
 This exercise can help you get into the mind-set and motivations of your supporters and the people we are helping.